 Read More: How long should you keep querying agents?

 If your queries fail to strike any hits, it could be time to trunk the manuscript or switch tracks to self-publishing.
 Don’t neglect to loop back and complete any editing steps such as copyediting that you didn’t already complete.

 Read More: Publishing tasks and decisions Queries & submissions, self-publishing basics, marketing & promotion

 Read More: Types of editing: A practical guide

 Want more advice like this?
 Sign up for Baker’s Dozen, 13 things for your writing, fresh out of the editorial oven every month.

 If you’re looking for an editor to accelerate your journey from new writer to emerging author, that editor could be me.
-Let’s work together via short-term coaching for story development, long-term coaching to hone your writing, or story or line editing (my editing specialties).
-Contact me now—let’s talk.
+Let’s work together via coaching or story or line editing.
+Contact me now and let’s talk about your book.